 If you’re struggling to come up with ideas for home workouts, there’s a tonne of resources and apps out there to inspire you.
 Here are four to try:

-- Centr, founded by none other than Chris Hemsworth, is free for six weeks if you sign up on the web.
+- Centr, founded by none other than Chris Hemsworth, is free for seven days.

-- FitOn offers quick, effective and FREE workouts from celebrity trainers — no equipment needed.
+- FitOn provides quick, effective workouts from celebrity trainers — no equipment needed.